When it comes to losing weight, everyone knows there are two elements you can focus on: diet and/or exercise.

 Better time management may require various different strategies and tools, depending on your lifestyle, work and goals.

 But when it comes to managing your time properly within the context of losing weight, there are certain things that should remain a priority in your weekly schedule and I have outlined six here.

-A good night’s sleep essential for all us, but studies have shown that poor sleep is associated with the increased likelihood of obesity in both adults and children.
+A good night’s sleep is essential for all us, but studies have shown that poor sleep is associated with the increased likelihood of obesity in both adults and children.1

 Getting better sleep is not necessarily something you can control, but you can control your sleep environment and the time you choose to go to bed.